kpRec3/kpRec3/README.md

 - 💞️ I’m looking to collaborate on hiring / recruiting
 - 📫 How to reach me - kp@rec3.io / www.rec3.io
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I've hit a royal flush playing poker ( 649,739 : 1 ) odds - I guess I am lucky guy XD
+- ⚡ Fun fact: I've hit a royal flush playing poker ( 649,739 : 1 ) odds - I guess I am a lucky guy XD

 <!---
 kpRec3/kpRec3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.